-Actions Planned Timescale/ Person Responsible Progress/Comments Group being set up to support the Community Recovery work stream - this will look at: Lessons learnt How the level of support can be sustained going forward Planning for the future and development of an action plan Head of Housing & Partnerships Extend commissioned services that provide lower level support to individuals experiencing drugs and alcohol use and mental health; outreach support for anti-social behaviour; and sanctuary provision for domestic abuse Head of Housing & Partnerships Supporting Vulnerable Residents - Follow up telephone calls Head of Housing & Partnerships - May to June 2020 400+ calls completed (28.05.2020) Housing 1 st Project - Secure permanent accommodation for the Rough Sleepers Strategic Tenancy Services Manager 2 Year Contract Awarded to Spring Housing - accommodation secured for 3 Rough Sleepers (01.06.2020) To maximise the benefit of any legacy from the increase in voluntary activity in the local community Head of Housing & Partnerships On-going meetings scheduled - work with Support Staffordshire on social prescribing Work in conjunction with Inspiring Healthy Lifestyles to support individuals and communities to mitigate the impact of Covid-19 on health and well being Head of Environment On-going - family activity packs have been delivered to households Further Development of the MARAC On-Going (PCSCCTV Manager) Staffordshire Police The Community Safety Team (CST) continue preparatory work around the new weekly local MARAC - an area of business which will become key as the lockdown starts to ease and the level of hidden domestic abuse becomes more apparent
+Actions Planned Timescale/ Person Responsible Progress/Comments Group being set up to support the Community Recovery work stream - this will look at: Lessons learnt How the level of support can be sustained going forward Planning for the future and development of an action plan Head of Housing & Partnerships Lessons Learnt Report Completed CCSN have confirmed that the Group is no longer active and will be working in a signposting capacity.
+CCDC has taken on the role of Anchor Organisation across the District.
+Extend commissioned services that provide lower level support to individuals experiencing drugs and alcohol use and mental health; outreach support for anti-social behaviour; and sanctuary provision for domestic abuse Head of Housing & Partnerships Human Kind Charity - Drug & Alcohol Support - Commissioned by SCC Exploring options to fund a Specialist Mental Health Worker (Housing Options Funding) Supporting Vulnerable Residents - Follow up telephone calls Head of Housing & Partnerships - May to June 2020 400+ calls completed (28.05.2020) 3000+ calls completed Project complete Housing 1st Project - Secure permanent accommodation for the Rough Sleepers Strategic Tenancy Services Manager 2 Year Contract Awarded to Spring Housing - accommodation secured for 3 Rough Sleepers (01.06.2020) 4 Rough Sleepers Rehoused Accommodation secured for a further 1Rough Sleeper Housing First Project to be extended - Application for Next Steps Accommodation Programme Funding Bid Successful - £115k

-Establishing a strong link with the Community Vulnerability Hub On-Going (PCSCCTV Manager) CST will be the point of contact for any officers making safe and well calls where they feel that there may be a safeguarding concern.
-The CST will do the necessary re safeguarding be it a referral to the Community Safety Hub or signposting to safeguarding services. --- ------------------------------- --
+Actions Planned Timescale/ Person Responsible Progress/Comments To maximise the benefit of any legacy from the increase in voluntary activity in the local community Head of Housing & Partnerships On-going meetings scheduled - work with Support Staffordshire on social prescribing Cabinet has approved funding for Support Staffordshire to engage with the Voluntary Sector - project starts 01.12.2020 Work in conjunction with Inspiring Healthy Lifestyles to support individuals and communities to mitigate the impact of Covid-19 Head of Environment On-going - family activity packs have been delivered to households on health and well being Voluntary Groups - Summer Recess SPACE Project given go-ahead Further Development of the MARAC On-Going (PCSCCTV Manager) Staffordshire Police The Community Safety Team (CST) continue preparatory work around the new weekly local MARAC - an area of business which will become key as the lockdown starts to ease and the level of hidden domestic abuse becomes more apparent On track for Weekly MARAC to commence in August 2020 - Complete Establishing a strong link with the Community Vulnerability Hub On-Going (PCSCCTV Manager) CST will be the point of contact for any officers making safe and well calls where they feel that there may be a safeguarding concern.
+The CST will do the necessary re safeguarding be it a referral to the Community Safety Hub or signposting to safeguarding services.
+The Community Vulnerability Hub was mothballed 17 th July 2020.
+Re-established on a smaller scale in November 2020 to assist Clinically Extremely Vulnerable People to register for assistance etc.